saguijs/sagui/README.md

 - No more starter kits;
 - No more updating Babel and Webpack.

-**Note**: Still early in development, and might miss something that you want.

 ## Creating a new Sagui project

 Create a new NPM project: